Trinli/ACML-2021-uplift/README.md

 2. Extract data to .csv-file and store in ./datasets/
 3. Run pickle_dataset.py to perform the normalization we used in the experiments.
-   The script also splits the data randomly into training, validation, and testing sets, and performs the class-variable transformation to the label.
+   The script also splits the data randomly into training, validation, and testing sets, and creates a new label by running the class-variable transformation.
    The dataset can be zipped (.gz) to save space, but this is not mandatory.
+   We recommend reserving 120 GB of RAM for this.
    In the paper, we ran this 10 times to get 10 differently ranomized data sets.
+   Be patient.
+Expect this step to take hours.

 ## Experiments
 1. Run undersampling experiments by running undersampling_experiments.py with suitable